Invertex/GODOT_Vertex-Color-Import-Swapper/README.md

 >
 >Will automatically handle the proposed Blender GLTF export change of storing vertex color in the second channel (if that proposal goes through).**

+# Install:

+  Copy the `addons/IVX_VertexColorImportSwapper` folder into your Project's `addons` folder. **Ignore all other files**.

+  Asset should be found on the Godot AssetLib soon, in which case, please use it from there instead!

+# Details

 Adds options to also define yourself where you want the primary vertex color data to be sourced from in the file:

 ![](https://github.com/Invertex/GODOT_Vertex-Color-Import-Swapper/raw/master/GitAssets/settings_image.png)